stevenrbrill/icmeRefresherComputing2018/computingAtStanford.md

 * *oats* - GPU compute nodes.

 ### Connecting to Farmshare via SSH
+To connect to any of Stanford's clusters we will use a **secure shell** (SSH).
+This will connect you to a Linux terminal on the cluster from which you can work.
+If you wish to use interactive programs (such as MATLAB), then you will need to enable X11 forwarding when you SSH.
+This process is slightly different for each operating system:
+* Linux
+  * Open a terminal
+  * `ssh sunetid@rice.stanford.edu` - To SSH onto Farmshare
+  * `ssh -X sunetid@rice.stanford.edu` - To SSH onto Farmshare with X11 forwarding
+* Mac
+  * Open a terminal
+  * `ssh sunetid@rice.stanford.edu` - To SSH onto Farmshare
+  * Install XQuartz and use `ssh -X sunetid@rice.stanford.edu` - To SSH onto Farmshare with X11 forwarding
+* Windows
+  * Install PuTTY (or MobaXterm or SecureCRT)
+  * Follow instructions in software to connect (It will require inputting a username and the name of the server)
+  * Install XMing or MobaXterm and connect with the X11 option in the Windows X11 Client

+For next class, you will be asked to connect to Farmshare from your own computer with X11 forwarding, so we can follow some Linux tutorials.

 ### Farmshare software
 Farmshare is how the university distributes access to a variety of software.
 The list of software can be found at https://srcc.stanford.edu/farmshare2/software or by using the `module avail` command in the terminal.
 Some of the highlights include: